joeyhage/homebridge-alexa-smarthome/README.md

 - Temperature

 When you first add an Air Quality Monitor to HomeKit, the above measurements may appear in the Default Room but can be assigned to any room you choose.

-### Echo devices

-Echo devices appear in HomeKit as Televisions which enables media control via the [Control Center remote controls](https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos).

-Echo devices are added to HomeKit as external accessories that need to be added manually.
-Restart Homebridge and review the Homebridge logs for a message similar to: `Please add [DEVICE NAME] manually in Home app.
-Setup Code: xxx-xx-xxx`

-To use the Control Center remote controls, follow [these instructions](https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos) to add the remote to your device's Control Center.
-Once the remote is open, you can change the device you are controlling using the `⌄` arrow next to the device name at the top of the screen.

-Remote control features - **you must start the media on the Echo (music, audio book, etc) before you can control it.
-It may take up to a minute for the remote to start working once media is playing**:

-- Play
-- Pause
-- Next (right arrow)
-- Previous (left arrow)
-- Volume control (hardware volume buttons, a.k.a. volume button on the side of your iPhone/iPad)

-Siri is not supported out of the box but I may be able to support in the future.

-AirPlay is unrelated to Homebridge/HomeKit and needs to be supported by the device (the Echo).
-If you wish to use AirPlay, the best option is to buy an AppleTV or Apple HomePod.

-When you first add an Echo device with a temperature sensor to HomeKit, the temperature may appear in the Default Room but can be assigned to any room you choose.

 ## Initial configuration